-Growing lavender in Maryland is not difficult, even for those with less than prime conditions.
-By selecting the right variety for your area, you can easily grow masses of the fragrant, perennial herb for years to come.
-When we see a plant die off, we simply replace it with a new plant and make note of what works and what doesn’t.
+Growing lavender in Maryland is not hard even for those with less than prime conditions.
+By selecting the right variety for your area, you can produce masses of the fragrant, perennial herb for years to come.
+When we see a plant die off, we simply replace it with a new plant and make a note of what works and what doesn’t.

 There are over 200 varieties of Lavender.

 Lavandula (common name Lavender) is a genus of 39 species of flowering plants in the mint family, Lamiaceae.
 Natively, lavender is found in Provence, on the Canary Islands, Cape Verde, southern Europe across to northern and eastern Africa, the Mediterranean, southwest Asia to southeast India.
 Many members of this genus are grown as domesticated for garden and landscape use, for use as culinary herbs, and also commercially for the extraction of their essential oils.

 An arid climate is ideal for growing lavender; in the Mediterranean, where the weather is sunny and dry, and in the rocky soil of English gardens.
 Two varieties that are hardy enough to grow anywhere are English Lavender (Lavandula angustifolia), “Hidcote Blue,” and “Munstead.”
 It’s always an adventure to try new varieties and see what grows the best with the least amount of time and effort.

 Our farm is located on the Eastern Shore of Maryland.
 Over the last ten years, we have tried several different varieties of lavender and have learned that some do much better than others.
 Phenomenal, for example, does not do well in our climate, or where we have placed it.
 Grosso X however, does phenomenally well.

 Considerations when growing lavender.